m2isar.metamodel

 Also included are preprocessing functions, mostly to simplify a model and to extract information about scalar and function staticness as well as exceptions.

-Any model traversal should use the patch_model()
+Any model traversal should use a :subclass`` of the ExprVisitor MetaClass including the needed

 Usually a M2-ISA-R behavioral model is traversed from top to bottom.
 Necessary contextual

-information is passed to lower levels by a user-defined context object.
+by a user-defined context object for local stack-based information.
 Each object should then

 generate a piece of output (e.g. c-code for ETISS) and return it to its parent.
 Value passing between